Tropical Storm Nock-ten

-Severe Tropical Storm Nock-ten, known in the Philippines as Severe Tropical Storm Juaning, was a strong tropical storm which made a total of four landfalls in Southeast Asia in late-July 2011, killing more than 100 people and causing damage estimated at US$126 million.
+Severe Tropical Storm Nock-ten, (Note: The name Nock-ten (Lao: ນົກເຕັນ, [nok̚˧ ten˩]) was contributed by Laos and means kingfisher in Lao.) known in the Philippines as Typhoon Juaning, was a strong tropical storm which made a total of four landfalls in Southeast Asia in late-July 2011, killing more than 100 people and causing damage estimated at US$126 million.
 It was the eighth named storm and the fourth severe tropical storm of the 2011 Pacific typhoon season.